 Likewise, your immigration officer may also investigate public records, so claiming certain qualifications on your social media page that you don’t hold could also cause a problem when the educational establishment fails to verify the information.

-While it is not a requirement, using a specialist migration lawyer is one of the best ways to avoid having your Australian partner visa rejected.
+While it is not a requirement, using a expert immigration lawyer is one of the best ways to avoid having your Australian partner visa rejected.
 Using the services of a professional who knows the process, could be the key to your new life together.